shijiale0609/MacroSimGNN/README.md

 Key features include:
 - **Pairwise Graph Similarity:** Accurately computes macromolecule similarity for cheminformatics applications.
 - **Land Mark Distance Embeddings:** Generates embeddings based on macromolecular similarities to a set of landmark molecules, enhancing both unsupervised and supervised learning tasks.
-- **Versatility:** Facilitates the development of advanced database search engines and predictive tools for macromolecular design.
+- **Importance and Versatility:** Facilitates the development of advanced database search engines and predictive tools for macromolecular design.

-This repository provides tools and models for researchers and developers aiming to advance macromolecular cheminformatics with cutting-edge machine learning methods.
+This repository provides all the datasets and scripts to reproduce all the results in the MacroSimGNN manuscript.

 ## Contact